Taxation in Finland: ID number and tax number

 Persons working in Finland for a short period can get their Finnish personal ID at the tax office.
 The Finnish Tax Administration is entitled to enter information into the Population Register System and distribute identity codes jointly with Local Register Offices if the matter concerns foreigners who arrive for temporary periods, i.e. less than one year to work in Finland.
 ID requires following information entered to the system: Full name, Date of birth, Sex, Place of birth, Address, Citizenship, Native language and Occupation.

-In association of measures against grey economy in the construction industry, A new Act governing the mandatory Tax Numbers and the public Register of Tax Numbers was adopted in 2012.
+In association of measures against grey economy in the construction industry, a new act governing the mandatory tax numbers and the public register of tax numbers was adopted in 2012.
 At the moment mandatory Tax Numbers are issued for construction-industry workers only.
 The Individual Tax Number does not reveal the individual's age, sex or date of birth.
 The number doesn't change when a worker moves on to work for another employer or to work at another construction site.

-Withholding tax for foreign wage earners with special expertise
+Source tax for foreign employees with special expertise

-Under the Act on Withholding Tax for Foreign Wage Earners with Special Expertise (1995), a withholding tax of 35% is levied instead of State income tax on earned income and communal tax.
-The withholding tax is applied to foreign employees under the following conditions:
+Some foreign employees pay a flat-rate source tax of 32% on their net income instead of the regular progressive state income taxes, other taxes, and social security contributions.
+The source tax is applied to a foreign employee under the following conditions: